Employer-Facilitated Retirement Savings

 Work and Save plans and universal 401(k)s

-States should establish state-facilitated savings arrangements that will increase employee participation in retirement savings options.
-Where possible, programs should use features such as automatic enrollment and payroll deduction, low-cost diversified default investments, adequate default contribution levels, automatic escalation of contributions, and periodic or guaranteed lifetime income payments.
+States should establish state-facilitated savings arrangements that will increase employee participation in retirement plans.
+Where possible, plans should use features such as automatic enrollment and payroll deduction, low-cost diversified default investments, adequate default contribution levels, automatic escalation of contributions, and periodic or guaranteed lifetime income payments.

 Supplemental accounts